 The lack of other recognized symptoms in these cases can make it unlikely that sufferers will be tested and isolated.
 Which means they could contribute to the rapid spread of the disease around the world.

 "These patients may be some of the hitherto hidden carriers that have facilitated the rapid spread of the coronavirus"they added.

 Younger people may not have common coronavirus symptoms

 Professor Kumar he told Sky News that younger patients in particular may only demonstrate a loss of smell or taste, without demonstrating the more commonly recognized coronavirus symptoms.

-"In young patients there are no significant symptoms such as cough and fever, but there may only be loss of the sense of smell and taste, which suggests that these viruses are deposited in the nose," he said.
+"In young patients, there are no significant symptoms such as cough and fever, but there may only be loss of the sense of smell and taste, which suggests that these viruses are lodged in the nose," he said.